NeotokyoRebuild/neo/README.md

 #### Dedicated Server on Windows
 These instructions were tested on Windows Server 2016 and Windows 11 machines, they will probably work in all Windows versions.
 1. Install SteamCMD following these instructions: [LINK](https://developer.valvesoftware.com/wiki/SteamCMD#Windows)
 2. Choose a location for your server to be installed into, for example, `C:\NeotokyoServer\`, and create it.
-(In my case SteamCMD was also in this location)
+(In this case SteamCMD is also installed in this location)
 3. Run SteamCMD: `steamcmd.exe`
-4. Enter the following commands in SteamCMD (Note that you need to use an absolute path for the install dir):
+4. Enter the following commands in SteamCMD:
     ```
-    force_install_dir <YOUR_LOCATION>\ognt\
+    force_install_dir .\ognt\
     login anonymous
     app_update 313600 validate
     (wait for it to install)